 Will there be singing and dancing in Conservatory?

 Yes.
 All students will work on musical theatre repertoire throughout the program year.
-However, the major focus on vocal material will be on the acting approach.
+However, for Level One students, the major focus on vocal material will be on the acting approach.
 We will also study dance, but again, the focus is on storytelling through movement.
 We encourage Conservatory students to also take vocal lessons and dance classes to work on skills.
 Vocal lessons are available at TAS+SD, and the Dance Place building (where we are located) has three wonderful dance companies which offer dance classes.
+Level Two students will focus more on musical theatre.

 Do I receive any recognition for completing the program?

 Yes.
-Level One students who successfully complete the 2016-2017 will receive a Level One certificate.
+Level One students who successfully complete the 2017-2018 will receive a Level One certificate.
 There will be a ceremony to honor our students.
 They are then eligible to participate in Level Two.
+Level Two students who successfully complete the 2017-2018 will receive a Level Two certificate.

 What happens if I need to leave the program mid-year?

 Conservatory is a 9 month commitment.
 (This is also a topic which will be discussed in the audition.)
-However, if there are unforeseen circumstances that mean a student needs to leave mid-year, the student will not receive the Level One Certificate.
-If they would like to join Conservatory another year, they will need to restart the Level One program before moving forward to Level Two.
+However, if there are unforeseen circumstances that mean a student needs to leave mid-year, the student will not receive the Level One/Two Certificate.

 May I join the program mid-year?

-Students may join Conservatory the first week of October.
-They will still need to audition, and will only be admitted late to the program if the director feels it is advantageous to the student and the program.
-They will be responsible for the work they missed in September, and will be provided resources to help them with the missed work.
+Possibly.
+Students who wish to join past the September 11th start date will still need to audition, and will only be admitted late to the program if the director feels it is advantageous to the student and the program.
+They will be responsible for the work they missed, and will be provided resources to help them with the missed work.

 Is there a cancellation fee for leaving the program early?